-Your CWO should make a record of all conversations and actions agreed and keep securely.
+Your CWO should make a record of all conversations via our MyConcern Platfrom.

-Assuming the coach's behavior improves, club keeps records of incident.
-If behavior doesn't improve, contact Hockey Wales again for further guidance
+Assuming the coach's behaviour improves, club keeps records of incident.
+If behaviour doesn't improve, contact Hockey Wales again for further guidance

-3. IMPORTANT REMINDERS
+3.IMPORTANT REMINDERS

-- Your Club Welfare Officer should be your first point of contact - Club Welfare Officers should not deal with issues in isolation, they should receive support in dealing with issues by other trusted people (will vary according to organisation) - Minimise the number of people that you share a concern with, only share information on a need to know basis. - If in doubt ask for advice from Hockey Wales Lead Safeguarding Officer - Deal with incidents and concerns quickly problems escalate when they don't get addressed
+- Your Club Welfare Officer should be your first point of contact - Club Welfare Officers should not deal with issues in isolation, they should receive support in dealing with issues by other trusted people (will vary according to organisation)

+•Minimise the number of people that you share a concern with, only share information on a need to know basis.

+- •If in doubt ask for advice from Hockey Wales Lead Safeguarding Officer - •Deal with incidents and concerns quickly problems escalate when they don't get addressed and emotional feelings for the person receiving the concern, and among other colleagues.

-It is acknowledged that taking appropriate action is never easy and the discovery that a member of a club or colleague may be acting inappropriately, acting on unconscious bias, bullying or abusing a child will raise concerns and emotional feelings for the person receiving the concern, and among other colleagues.
+It is acknowledged that taking appropriate action is never easy and the discovery that a member of a club or colleague may be acting inappropriately, acting on unconscious bias, bullying or abusing a child will raise concerns